 And that’s it!
 You require the above materials only for a basic setup of microgreen growing hydroponically.

 2. Set the Water

-Microgreens are extremely sensitive to pH.
-That’s why you need to measure your water’s pH before using it on your plants.
+Microgreens can be sensitive to pH.
+That’s why you should measure your water’s pH before using it on your plants.
 Most microgreens will grow well at a pH between 5.5 and 6.5.
 Keeping it around 6 is the best idea.
 You can use vinegar to reduce the pH and baking soda to increase it.

 Before adjusting the pH, make sure the water you use is filtered to get rid of chlorine — or you can simply boil it.

 Your water should be all set in advance.
 Make sure that it isn’t exposed to light so that algae don’t find a place to grow before you’ve even planted your microgreens!
 You can choose to add nutrients at this step or wait for the seeds to sprout first.

 You can check out the following video to see why nutrients matter when growing microgreens in water: